-Milford Vascular Institute specializes in the treatment and prevention of vascular ulcers
+Milford Vascular Institute specializes in the treatment and prevention of vascular ulcers and wounds.

 * WARNING - THIS PAGE CONTAINS IMAGES THAT MAY BE DISTURBING *